Chester Lake (Law & Order: Special Victims Unit): Development

 Adam Beach met series creator Dick Wolf while filming the Wolf-produced film Bury My Heart at Wounded Knee.
 Though the role was only intended to be a guest-starring role for a single episode, Wolf was so impressed by Beach's commitment, dedication, and total immersion in one of the film's central roles that he offered Beach a regular role on SVU.
-Beach was initially excited about the role, calling it his "dream role," and saying he felt like it showed that he could do great work in television and feature films.
+Beach was initially excited about the part, calling it his "dream role," and saying he felt like it showed that he could do great work in television and feature films.
 He also felt that it would allow new opportunities for Native American actors on television shows.

 It quickly became apparent to the show runners, however, that Lake was not working out as a character.
 It was felt there were too many detectives on the show, and that this was taking away screen time from Beach's fellow cast members, Richard Belzer and Ice-T. It was decided at the end of the ninth season to write Lake out of the series in an effort to bring the focus of the show back to the core cast.
 Neal Baer said the departure was mutual and amicable, and Beach said that he enjoyed his year on SVU but was looking forward to "new adventures."

 Reception

-Reaction to Lake was negative.
+Reaction to Lake was mixed.
 Susan Green and Randee Dawn, writers of Law & Order: Special Victims Unit: The Unofficial Companion, felt that Lake was never fully accepted by SVU viewers.
 They felt his presence seemed designed to phase out one of two longtime favorites in the cast, either Richard Belzer or Ice-T, and that this did nothing to endear him to the audience.
 Molly Willow of The Columbus Dispatch agreed that Lake took away time from Belzer's character, John Munch, and, on the announcement of Beach's departure, said that "Munch is better anyway."

+However, a reviewer for Eye For Film wrote, "This new blood on the beat provides extra scope for conflict and it is Lake who lies at the heart of the gripping Season finale Cold, although given how well-developed the existing players already are, it's hard for Beach to make much of an impact."
+Entertainment Weekly said, "Still, he left quite the impression: His character was the first Native American detective in the long-running franchise, which is memorable enough in its own right.
+But Beach also ended up exiting the show in an explosive way after his character killed another detective."
+Screen Rant aggregated Reddit fan opinions, writing, "Chester Lake (Adam Beach) was a dynamic, intellectual detective who often brought character and emotion to his episodes...
+It was disappointing to some fans to see Lake written off the show as a killer."